lucasdc6/phpdock/README.md

 ## Environment variables

 The script *doesn't* install php binaries!
-The script pull docker images and reference those images via envoiroment varialbes, used by the scripts `php` and `php-server`
+The script pull docker images and reference those images via files and envoiroment varialbes, used by the scripts `php` and `php-server`

 Variable | Description
 ---------|------------